-Mapping tasks vary in complexity, depending on the hierarchy of the data being mapped, as well as the disparity between the structure of the source and the target.
+Data mapping and transformation tasks vary in complexity, depending on the hierarchy of the data being mapped, as well as the disparity between the data structure of the source and the target.
 Every business application, whether on-premise or cloud, uses metadata to explain the data fields and attributes that constitute the data, as well as semantic rules that govern how data is stored within that application or repository.

-Depending on the number, schema, and primary keys and foreign keys of the relational databases data sources, database mappings can have a varying degree of complexity.
-For example, in the following example, data from three different databases tables are joined and mapped to an Excel destination.
+Depending on the number, schema, and primary keys and foreign keys of the relational databases data sources, database data mappings can have a varying degree of complexity.
+For example, in the following example, data from three different databases tables is joined and mapped to an Excel destination.

 For successful data integration, the source and target data repositories must have the same data model.
 However, it is rare for any two data repositories to have the same schema.
 Data mapping tools help bridge the differences in the schemas of data source and destination, allowing businesses to consolidate information from different data points easily.